I’ve gathered up the best tips I can find from trusted resources. Here’s your guide for How to Clean Up your Home after Flood Damage.

 - Always protect yourself.
 When removing flood damaged material, wear N-95 masks or respirators, rubber boots and gloves, and skin protection.
 Goggles without air holes are also needed when mold is present.
 Flood water can carry raw sewage, chemicals, oils, parasites, bacteria, and viruses.
 And sharp objects can be hiding in silt.

 - You may also need to use bug spray with DEET to protect yourself from the mosquito’s.

 - Open windows and doors to allow for air circulation.
 The air quality in the house can be very unhealthy and you’ll want good circulation to increase drying.

 - Use fans and dehumidifiers to remove more moisture from the air.
-Read more about the importance of air quality in the home, after flooding, on the EPA website.

 - Beware of animals, snakes, alligators (if in the Southeast) when entering the home.

 - Do not light matches or cause sparks, in case of gas leak.

 Contact your Insurance Agent After Your House Floods

 Before starting any clean up, contact your insurance company.
 Schedule an adjuster to view your property, as soon as possible.

 Ask about their guidelines and requirements for clean up.
 If your local agent isn’t available, call the national number.